Appalachian Trail by state: New Jersey

 New Jersey has 72.2 mi of the trail.
 This makes the New Jersey section of the Appalachian Trail the second longest trail in the state, behind the Delaware and Raritan Canal Trail.
 More than half of the Appalachian Trail is along the top of Kittatinny Ridge at the northwestern corner of the state.

-The trail enters New Jersey from the south on a pedestrian walkway along the Interstate 80 Delaware Water Gap Toll Bridge over the Delaware River, ascends from the Delaware Water Gap to the top of Kittatinny Ridge in Worthington State Forest, passes Sunfish Pond, continues north through the Delaware Water Gap National Recreation Area and Stokes State Forest, and eventually reaches High Point State Park, highest peak in New Jersey (a side trail is required to reach the actual peak).
-It then turns in a southeastern direction along the New York-New Jersey border for about 30 mi, passing over long sections of boardwalk bridges over marshy land, then entering Wawayanda State Park and then the Abram S. Hewitt State Forest just before entering New York near Greenwood Lake.
+The trail enters New Jersey from the south on a pedestrian walkway along the Interstate 80 Delaware Water Gap Toll Bridge over the Delaware River.
+It ascends from the Delaware Water Gap to the top of Kittatinny Ridge in Worthington State Forest, passes Sunfish Pond, continues north through the Delaware Water Gap National Recreation Area and Stokes State Forest.
+It eventually reaches High Point State Park, highest peak in New Jersey.
+A side trail is required to reach the actual peak.

+The trail then turns in a southeastern direction along the New York-New Jersey border for about 30 mi, passing over long sections of boardwalk bridges over marshy land.
+It enters Wawayanda State Park and then the Abram S. Hewitt State Forest just before entering New York near Greenwood Lake.
 The Appalachian Trail in New Jersey is maintained and updated by the New York–New Jersey Trail Conference.

 Black bear activity along the trail in New Jersey increased rapidly starting in 2001.
 In July 2005, a teenage hiker sleeping at Mashipacong Shelter was awakened by a bear biting his leg.
 The bear was later identified and killed by authorities.
 Metal bear-proof trash boxes are in place at all New Jersey shelters.